PommE15/SDC-TrafficSignClassifier/writeup.md

 [//]: # (Image References)

 [image2a]: ./assets/table_data_summary.png "Data Table"
-[image2b]: ./assets/gallery_class_samples.png "Gallery"
-[image2c]: ./assets/bars_class_distribution.png "Class Distribution"
+[image2b]: ./assets/bars_class_distribution.png "Class Distribution"
+[image2c]: ./assets/gallery_class_samples.png "Gallery"
+[image2d]: ./assets/gallery_train.png "Gallery of Train Examples"
+[image2e]: ./assets/gallery_valid.png "Gallery of Valid Examples"
-[image3a]: ./assets/imgs_grayscale.png "Grayscale"
+[image3a]: ./assets/image_preprocess.png "Preprocess"
+[image5a]: ./assets/diagram_leNet.png "Diagram LeNet"
+[image5b]: ./assets/diagram_multiScale.png "Diagram Multi-Scale"

 ## **Writeup report**

 ### Dataset Summary & Exploration

 #### 1. Dataset summary
+In `[2] code cell`,
-In the code, I used python's numpy methods to calculate summary statistics of the traffic signs dataset.
-Please refer to code cell [2] in the IPython notebook.
+I used python's numpy library to calculate summary statistics of the traffic signs data set.

-* The size of training set is 34799
+* The size of training set is 34,799
-* The size of test set is 12630
+* The size of test set is 12,630
 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43

 #### 2. Exploratory Visualization
-In [3] and [4] code cells of the IPython notebook, it displays:
+In `[3], [4], and [5] code cells`,
+there are five visualizations of data set.

-a) a data table of the summary of training and validation data mapping with class labels,
+* Data table of the summary of training and validation data mapping with class labels
-b) a gallary of a random sample of 43 classes in training data, and
-c) a bar chart that shows the counting distrubution of these classes.
+* Bar chart that shows the counting distrubution of these classes

-![alt text][image2a]
+![data table][image2a]
 ...
-![alt text][image2b]
-![alt text][image2c]

-As we can see in the bar chart, some classes (in red color) have less than 500 samples.
-This may lead to issues such as overfit or increase false classification.
-So, let's come back to check these later.
+![bar chart][image2b]

+In the table and bar chart, I would like to check the size of both training and validation sets and how they are splitted.
+These two visualizations show that, for example, the split ratio is in a range between 10-20%, the smallest sets (label 0, 19, 37) of training/validation data have less than 200/30 samples, and less than half of classes have more than 1000 training samples.
+Is it relatively small for a CNN model?
+Perhaps, I need more samples via data augmentation??

+Now let's have a look at the images.

+* Gallary of a random sample of 43 classes in training data
+![gallary 43 classes][image2c]

+I picked label 19 to take a deeper look at samples in one class.

+* Gallary of the training set
+![gallary train][image2d]
+* Gallary of the validation set
+![gallary valid][image2e]

+From galleries above, I observed that these images were likely taken from 30fps video clips.
+In every 30 clips, the same traffic sign zooms in and out, the hue/saturation/brightness (HSB) differs, and some of images are neither straight nor originally square.
+The validation set, in particular, there is only 1 video clips in class label 19, which is potential to issues such as overfitting or false classification.

 ### Design and Test a Model Architecture